Kotlin/kotlinx.serialization/docs/serializers.md

 Now we can use the `ColorSurrogate.serializer()` function to retrieve a plugin-generated serializer for the surrogate class.

-An implementation of [KSerializer] for our original `Color` class is going to perform a conversion between `Color` and `ColorSurrogate`, but delegate the actual serialization logic to the `ColorSurrogate.serializer()` using [encodeSerializableValue][Encoder.encodeSerializableValue] and [decodeSerializableValue][Decoder.decodeSerializableValue], fully reusing an automatically generated [SerialDescriptor] for the surrogate.
+We can use the same approach as in [delegating serializer](#delegating-serializers), but this time, we are fully reusing an automatically generated [SerialDescriptor] for the surrogate because it should be indistinguishable from the original.

 ```kotlin
 object ColorSerializer : KSerializer<Color> {